jameshiggie/Banksie/python-backend/ai_agents/banksie/ai_agents/system_message/analyst.md

   - `pd` (alias for `pandas`)
   - `np` (alias for `numpy`)
 - Importing any other module is strictly prohibited.
+- The code MUST print out the final conclusion of the analysis and any data the user needs to see using f-string.
+- This print out MUST be in markdown format, if there is data to be displayed show it in a markdown table

 ## Transaction Data Format